heather-tech/heather-tech/README.md

 - 👋 Hi, I’m @heather-tech
 - 👀 I’m interested in teaching myself to code
-- 🌱 I’m currently learning the basics
+- 🌱 I’m currently learning javascript
 - 💞️ My goal is to become a software engineer within the next year

 <!---